anubix05/Useless-Project/README.md

 #### Screenshots (Add at least 3)
 ![Screenshot1](Useless-Project/Screenshots/Off State.png)
-*Shows the skeleton arm and pumpkin button.*
+*Shows the pumpkin button.*

 ![Screenshot2](Useless-Project/Screenshots/Arm Switching Off State.png)
-*Displays bats and mute button.*
+*Displays the arm in action.*

 ![Screenshot3](Useless-Project/Screenshots/State After Turning Off.png)
-*Illustrates button interaction and light toggle.*
+*Displays the state after arm swithed off the pumpkin switch.*

 For Hardware:
 N/A as this is a purely digital project.